gatsbyjs/gatsby/docs/blog/2017-11-09-why-i-created-my-blog-with-gatsby-and-contentful/index.md

 So, I went ahead and built my blog using Phenomic.
 Overall, I thought it was a very good Static Site Generator.
-It allowed me to use CSS Modules, PostCSS and Hot Reloading out of the box, which translated into a very pleasant front-end development experience.
+It allowed me to use CSS Modules, PostCSS and Hot Reloading out of the box, which translated into a very pleasant frontend development experience.

 However, at the end of the day, Phenomic was just another old-school Static Site